lpil/clint/README.md

 [Plug](http://github.com/elixir-lang/plug) and
 [Cowboy](http://github.com/ninenines/cowboy).

 Or at least that's the idea.
 We're not there yet.
-You probably should try using this.
+You probably shouldn't try using this.

 ```elixir
 defmodule App do